The Relativistic Spherical Top as a Massive Twistor: Massive twistor

-\paragraph{Constraints on the twistor space} Before imposing constraints, the massive twistor space carries 8 real (4 complex) degrees of freedom.
-To establish the equivalence between the two models, at the level of the fully constrained physical phase space with 6 physical degrees of freedom, we should introduce 2 real (1 complex) gauge generators and the corresponding gauge-fixing conditions.
+Before imposing constraints, the massive twistor space carries 16 real (8 complex) degrees of freedom.
+To establish the equivalence between the two models, at the level of the fully constrained physical phase space with 12 real physical degrees of freedom, we should introduce 2 real (1 complex) gauge generators and the corresponding gauge-fixing conditions.

 The twistor model has no analogue of the spin-gauge symmetry of the spherical top model.
 In a rough sense, the twistor model offers a solution to the covariant spin condition.
 So, we only need to consider the twistor incarnation of the mass-shell constraint.
 Recall the mass-shell constraint and its conjugate from the spherical top model: